NZMSA/2021-Phase-2-Data-Science/5. Microsoft Bot Framework/README.md

 7. [Calling an API](https://github.com/Sakyawira/Readability-Bot/tree/main#calling-an-API)

 ## Prerequisite
-In order for you to follow along with this documentation, you must have the following and their dependencies installed in your computer.
+For you to follow along with this documentation, you must have the following and their dependencies installed on your computer.
 1. [Bot Composer](https://docs.microsoft.com/en-us/composer/install-composer?tabs=windows)
 2. [Bot Framework Emulator](https://github.com/microsoft/BotFramework-Emulator/releases/tag/v4.13.0)